 The Working Group will focus on enabling IPv6 over the TSCH mode of the

-IEEE802.15.4e standard.
-The extent of the problem space for the WG is one or
+IEEE802.15.4 standard.
+The extent of the problem space for the WG is

-Initially, the WG will limit its scope to distributed routing over a static
+Initially, the WG has limited its scope to distributed routing over a

 The group will:

 - Produce a specification of the 6top sublayer that describes the protocol for